Why or rather "when" should you consider building your own cloud-native Drupal platform?

-In other words: where does Drupal fit in this revolution in how we develop and deploy our applications?
+In other words: where does Drupal fit in this revolution in how we develop and deploy our applications on a cloud platform?

-Overall, taking full advantage of a cloud native Drupal development environment means:
+Overall, taking full advantage of a cloud-native Drupal app development environment means:

 Finding the best solution for handling decentralized storage, auto-scaling, auto-provisioning and multi-region fault tolerance.